 Individuals nominated for this recognition will have demonstrated several of the following examples of exceptional community leadership and service:

-- Made significant accomplishments in and efforts toward promoting the principles of diversity within the greater community;
+- Make significant accomplishments in and efforts toward promoting the principles of diversity within the greater community

 - Set a high standard of integrity by leading by example and maintaining high personal standards